 Games: I own a PS4, and mainly drift towards narrative driven, single-player games.
 Some of my favorites are the Arkham series, anything From Software has made since Demon's Souls, Silent Hill 2, The Witcher 3, Far Cry and Doom for when I'm in the mood for mindless mayhem.
 I'm absolutely crestfallen that there will never be another great Metal Gear Solid, Silent Hill or Castlevania game.

 I think it's easier to say what I dislike in television than what I do like, which is hard to nail down.
 When it comes to the more obvious fiction, I don't like shows that have an obvious good guy/bad guy dynamic.
 Cop dramas, legal dramas, etc. do not feature in my watching.
 When it comes to the less obvious fiction, I dislike any and every reality show and go out of my way to avoid them.
-My favorite show is The Wire, but I also watch The Office, the Daily Show, Colbert Report, Treme, Breaking Bad and my biggest guilty pleasure is Dexter.
+My favorite show is The Wire, but I also watch The Office, the Daily Show, Colbert Report, Treme, Breaking Bad, Better Call Saul, the first season of True Detective and Fargo.

 I love Mexican food, but my favorite restaurant nowadays is probably the Melting Pot even though it's rather expensive.
 It's nice once in awhile, though.
 If I had the money, I'd do fondue myself, including meat and veggies and all.